sooriyaarachchi/pybites.github.io-src/content/codechallenge29_review.md

 	So you can now be notified by email of each new challenge [here](http://pybites-notifier.herokuapp.com/).
 Note this is just the subscription management part, the notifier we built for [Praw code challenge 27](https://pybit.es/codechallenge27_review.html).

-* No other submissions yet.
+* [asutosh97](https://github.com/asutosh97) practiced Django by building the intro tutorial's polls app.
+Indeed a good way to get started (the Django docs are great!)

 As there is no deadline to these challenges, we will update here when you submit any other cool Django apps for this challenge ...
 Just follow [our instructions](https://github.com/pybites/challenges/blob/master/INSTALL.md) and start coding!

 ### Next Challenge